National Property Auction

 After the auction has ended one of our team will contact you to advise you of the result.

 Yes, and these vary depending on the method of sale associated with the property and the country in which you are purchasing.
-These are listed below – please note the reservation fee does not contribute towards the purchase price.
-Any further additional costs, which are payable in addition to the purchase price will be included within the Special Conditions that are attached to the Contract.
-Therefore all prospective purchasers must inspect the legal packs thoroughly.
-We also strongly advise prospective purchasers to request a legal representative reviews the pack for every lot that you may wish to bid on, so that you are fully aware of any additional costs, if applicable.
+These differences are listed below.
+Please also note that the reservation fee does not contribute towards the purchase price, and that any further additional costs, which are payable in addition to the purchase price, will be included within the Special Conditions that are attached to the Contract.

 Regardless of which auction route is selected, there are solicitor fees to prepare the legal pack for your property, which typically costs around £350 to £500.
 After your home is sold, you will also need to instruct a solicitor for the conveyancing of the property, which can cost anywhere from £450 to £750.